-- 1. Schedules for elementary, middle and high schools are set forth in Sections B, C, D and E respectively of this agreement.
-The parties shall establish a process whereby a group at each level shall evaluate the new schedules for each level; this process shall reflect cooperation between the staff and administration. - 2.
-The teachers' workday shall be seven hours and twenty-five minutes, with the exception of Fridays and the days before holidays when teachers may leave after students have been dismissed. - 3.
+- Schedules for elementary, middle and high schools are set forth in Sections B, C, D and E respectively of this agreement.
+The parties shall establish a process whereby a group at each level shall evaluate the new schedules for each level; this process shall reflect cooperation between the staff and administration. - The teachers' workday shall be seven hours and twenty-five minutes, with the exception of Fridays and the days before holidays when teachers may leave after students have been dismissed. - 3.
 The first three student days of the school year shall be half days for students.
 The meeting schedule for Tuesday and these three afternoons, apart from the Superintendent's opening meeting, shall consist of no more than two administration (principals and directors) directed meetings.
 These meetings shall be no more than two hours in length.
-All self-directed teacher time shall be conducted on campus.

-- 4. The Wednesday before Thanksgiving shall be a half day for students and teachers, and the last day of school shall be a half day for students. - 5.
-At the end of the 2017-2018 school year, teachers may earn up to four in-service credits for participation in four summer optional professional development days.
+All self-directed teacher time shall be conducted on campus. - 4.
+The Wednesday before Thanksgiving shall be a half day for students and teachers, and the last day of school shall be a half day for students. - 5.
+At the end of the 2017-2018 school year, teachers may earn up to four inservice credits for participation in four summer optional professional development days.
 Two district sponsored days will be held during the week before the start of school and two at the end of the school year.
 Each summer professional development day is 6 PDPs for DESE recertification.
 Teachers may attend all four days for credit. - 6.
-Professional Days Under the provisions of Section A of Article 20 (Professional Development and Educational Improvement), each teacher shall be able to participate in a one day-long program with the school system providing the substitute.
+Professional Days Under the provisions of Section A of Article 22 (Professional Development and Educational Improvement), each teacher shall be able to participate in a one day-long program with the school system providing the substitute.
 A teacher electing a no-cost professional activity (such as visiting another school) shall be able to participate in a second such no-cost day-long program, with the school system again providing the substitute provided that substitute funds are available.
-Approval for additional professional days shall follow the procedures set forth in Section A of Article 20. - B. Elementary Schools The instructional day shall provide 310 minutes of instructional time for students and shall consist of a six hour and 10 minute student day, including 5 minutes for opening exercises and 5 minutes for dismissal.
-A 35- minute lunch period and a 15-minute recess period will be included within the six-hour and 10 minute day and will not be counted as instructional time. - C. Middle School The instructional day shall provide 338 minutes of instructional time for students and shall consist of seven 45-minute periods, a five-minute homeroom (only three minutes of which shall be instructional time) and a 25-minute multi-purpose period scheduled as described herein.
-The multi-purpose period shall be used for teachers to provide direct support to students, but teachers will not be required to prepare new lessons for this period.
+Approval for additional professional days shall follow the procedures set forth in Section A of Article 22. - B. Elementary Schools The instructional day shall provide 310 minutes of instructional time for students and shall consist of a six hour and 10 minute student day, including 5 minutes for opening exercises and 5 minutes for dismissal.
+A 35- minute lunch period and a 15-minute recess period will be included within the six-hour and 10 minute day and will not be counted as instructional time. - C. Middle School The instructional day shall provide 343 minutes of instructional time for students.
 The student day will be six hours and 25 minutes.
+This will consist of a rotating schedule, based on a seven (7) day cycle with six (6) periods each day.
+In addition to six (6) periods, there will be a five-minute homeroom (only three minutes of which shall be instructional time) and a 25-minute RISE/extension period attached to one of the six (6) periods a day described herein.